aNaOH/modio-godot/README.md

  - modfile_size
  - tags

-get_mods() needs an string argument for the search query, if you want to list all mods just use "" as the argument
+get_mods() needs a string argument for the search query, if you want to list all mods just use "" as the argument